 Introduction

-Land-use, as defined by human employment of land (Meyer and Turner, 1992), is undoubtedly an important part of all civilisations due to the provision of natural resources (Foley et al., 2005; Turner et al., 2007).
-However, such exploitation is often at the environment’s expense.
-Human-driven land-use change through urbanisation, deforestation and agricultural expansion has placed pressure on the functioning of several ecological processes, as well as ecosystems themselves (Foley et al., 2005; Turner et al., 2007).
+Land-use, as defined by human use of land (Meyer and Turner, 1992), is undoubtedly an important part of all civilisations due to the provision of natural resources (Foley et al., 2005; Turner et al., 2007).
+Human-driven land-use change through urbanisation, deforestation and agricultural expansion has placed pressure on the functioning of several ecological processes such as carbon cycling, as well as ecosystems themselves (Foley et al., 2005; Turner et al., 2007).
 Since 1850, roughly 35% of anthropogenic carbon dioxide (CO2) emissions have resulted directly from human land-use, altering the global carbon cycle (Foley et al., 2005; Turner et al., 2007).
-Fragmentation and destruction of natural habitats through land conversion is also one of the largest threats to terrestrial biodiversity, causing extinctions and range reductions (Foley et al., 2005; Jetz et al., 2007).
+Natural habitat destruction through land conversion is also one of the largest threats to terrestrial biodiversity, causing extinctions and range reductions (Foley et al., 2005; Jetz et al., 2007).
+However, habitat loss such as forest loss and habitat fragmentation have both proven to also have possible positive effects, including increased population size (Fahrig, 2017; Daskalova et al., 2018).

-Such fragmentation and destruction has primarily occurred through changes in agricultural practices (Foley and Ramankutty, 1999), with croplands and pastures covering over 40% of Earth’s land surface (Foley et al., 2005).
-Expansion is largely made possible through technologies produced during the ‘Green Revolution,’ an agricultural revolution during the mid-twentieth century that increased global food production (Foley et al., 2005).
-However, modern practices may be risking long-term ecosystem services (e.g. air quality and nutrient cycling) for short-term yield increases (Foley et al., 2005).
-Global concern is therefore placed on land-use change, with a focus on mitigating its effects (Foley and Ramankutty, 1999).
+Habitat fragmentation and destruction has primarily occurred through changes in agricultural practices (Foley and Ramankutty, 1999), with croplands and pastures covering over 40% of Earth’s land surface (Foley et al., 2005).
+Expansion is made possible through technologies produced during the ‘Green Revolution,’ an agricultural revolution during the mid-twentieth century that increased global food production (Foley et al., 2005).
+However, modern practices may be compromising long-term ecosystem services (e.g. air quality and nutrient cycling) for short-term yield increases (Foley et al., 2005).
+Scientists are therefore concerned with mitigating against the negative effects of land-use change (Foley and Ramankutty, 1999).

-Countries and regions appear to follow similar trajectories of changing land-use regimes, moving from subsistence to intensive agriculture at differing rates, depending on their social and economic contexts (Lambin et al., 2001; Foley et al., 2005).
+Countries appear to follow similar trajectories of changing land-use regimes, moving from subsistence to intensive agriculture at differing rates, depending on their socio-economic contexts (Lambin et al., 2001; Foley et al., 2005).
 However, a study in Ethiopia indicates that not all countries follow this pattern, as Ethiopia experienced deintensification within a changing socio-economic environment (Reid et al., 2000).
-Rapid socio-economic changes are said to accelerate land-use change, with land abandonment rates especially high with regulation change and the establishment of new institutions (Prishchepov et al., 2013).
-Agricultural abandonment, which can be defined as the cessation of agricultural activities, is linked with a shift towards more intensive agriculture and smaller farms more likely to be abandoned (Prishchepov et al., 2013).
+Rapid socio-economic changes are said to accelerate land-use change, with land abandonment rates high with regulation change and the establishment of new institutions (Prishchepov et al., 2013).
+Agricultural abandonment, defined as the cessation of agricultural activities, is linked with a shift towards more intensive agriculture, with smaller farms more likely to be abandoned (Prishchepov et al., 2013).
+With rapid shifts in the socio-economic environment, Latvia proves as an ample study site to examine the common land-use trajectory.

 Satellite imagery has often been used in studies aiming to quantify influence of socio-economic events on land-use change (Reid et al., 2000; Prishchepov et al., 2012).
 However, satellite imagery cannot show land-use specifically, instead depicting land cover, which indicates solely the type of land (e.g. water, forest etc.).
 Algorithms must therefore be developed to effectively categorise land-use types.
-Such studies only consider the impacts of one socio-economic event, rather than several over time.
+Such studies (Reid et al., 2000; Prishchepov et al., 2012) only consider the impacts of one socio-economic event, rather than several over time.
 Analysing if the signature of multiple socio-economic shifts can be detected through land cover change could shed light into the importance of socio-economic events as drivers of agricultural transitions on a country-scale.